 - Don’t use earphones or headphones for more than an hour at a time.
 After an hour make sure you take a break of at least 5 minutes.

 - Consider noise-cancelling headphones; the option to reduce outside noise means you can listen to music at a lower volume.

 - If you regularly listen to music while running, customised sleeves for your ear buds provide a bespoke fit, meaning background noise is eliminated and the volume can be reduced.

 Never try to remove ear wax with a cotton bud.
-Not only can this perforate the eardrum, causing bleeding and temporary hearing loss, the damage it can cause to the tiny, intricate bones deep inside the ear can cause permanent deafness.
+Not only can this perforate the eardrum, causing bleeding and temporary hearing loss, but the damage it can cause to the tiny, intricate bones deep inside the ear can also cause permanent deafness.
 If you feel like wax has built up inside your ears, one of the specialist audiologists at the Hearing Centre can carry out safe and effective microsuction earwax removal.

 If you feel like you are experiencing hearing loss, it’s important to make an appointment for a hearing test as soon as possible as the sooner you act, the better chance you have of rectifying the problem.
 Also, if you work in a noisy environment or regularly attend loud public events, it may be worth considering regular hearing checks.
-To book an appointment with an audiologist at the Hearing Centre in Leicester or Market Harborough, please call 0116 254 3909 or email [email protected].
+To book an appointment with an audiologist at the Hearing Centre in Leicester please call 0116 254 3909 or email [email protected].